This Data Processing Agreement (the “DPA”), is entered into by

 “Process” and its cognates mean any operation or set of operations which is performed on Personal Data or on sets of Personal Data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

-“Sub-processor” means any entity which provides processing services to Processor in furtherance of Processor’s processing on
+“Sub-processor” means any entity which provides processing services to Processor in furtherance of Processor’s processing on behalf of Controller.

-“Supervisory Authority” means Estonian Data Inspectorate.
+“Supervisory Authority” means Estonian Data Protection Inspectorate (Andmekaitse Inspektsioon).

 2. NATURE OF DATA PROCESSING